Screen readers – making digital content audible and understandable

 Only correctly marked HTML structures, alt-texts and labels enable reliable reproduction.

-Types of screen readers
+Types of Screenreaders

 Programs like NVDA or JAWS are installed directly on the computer.
-They enable full access to operating systems, applications and websites and are frequently used in professional and educational settings.
+They enable full access to operating systems, applications, and websites and are frequently used in professional and educational settings.

 Screen readers & SEO – why accessibility means visibility